-This represents the desirable position of the bank from a liquidity point of view.
+Represents the desirable position of the bank from a liquidity point of view.

-This represents a full liquidity deficit of the bank.
+Represents an absolute liquidity deficit of the bank.
 This situation should be addressed immediately.

 The institution is faced with a non-resident deficit liquidity position.
-Compensation through a fictitious transfer from the resident liquidity surplus is possible, provided the foreign working balance has not yet reached its maximum.
+Compensation through a fictitious transfer from the resident liquidity surplus is possible provided the foreign working balance has not yet reached its maximum.
 The amount that could be compensated depends on: